Danmcaires/StarlingX-App-Generator/README.md

 # StarlingX Application Generation Tool

-The purpose of this tool is to generate StarlingX user applications in an easy way without stx build environment and armada manifest schema knowledge.
+The purpose of this tool is to generate StarlingX user applications in an easy way without stx build environment and FluxCD manifest schema knowledge.

 ## Pre-requisite